Jun 1, 2021

 By Andrea Holman, PhD

-Those of us who identify as Black or African American cannot afford for this to be the case.
-To avoid losing the momentum the antiracism movement gained following the tragic deaths of George Floyd, Breonna Taylor, and Ahmaud Arbery, it stands to reason that those with racial privilege would reflect on how to cement their antiracism efforts.
-This includes leaders of the myriad businesses that recently made verbal commitments standing with the Black community and against racial injustice.
-If these companies truly intend to uphold their initial statements and work toward racial justice and equity, now is the time for consistent action.
+Individuals who identify as belonging to Black and Brown communities cannot afford for the latter to be the case.
+Following the tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others, those with racial privilege have an opportunity to reflect on how to cement their antiracism efforts to sustain individual and systemic justice efforts.
+As we commemorate the anniversary of George Floyd’s death this month, there is also an opportunity for groups to reflect on the impact and meaning of social justice efforts over the past year.
+These groups include (but are not limited to) leaders of the myriad businesses that made verbal commitments to stand with communities of color against racial injustice in 2020.
+If companies truly intend to uphold their initial statements and work toward racial justice and equity, consistency and commitment are key.

 Ascribing a character trait to oneself involves internal, independent reflection.
 To be described with a character trait involves external, interpersonal evaluation.
 Too often, those with racial privilege approach issues of injustice with a self-proclaimed commitment to support Black, Indigenous or People of Color (BIPOC) but haven’t actually had someone within this group describe them that way.
 They may choose to make actions or statements but don’t leave the BIPOC individuals feeling advocated for.